luanmenglei/Lithium-Lite-1/README.md

 # Lithium-Lite-Latest (v2.0.0)
-Latest Lithium Lite SRC made in CLion
+Latest Lithium Lite SRC made using CLion (https://www.jetbrains.com/clion/)

 * Credits to Syn for Epic pasting Paladin in Lithium
 * Credits to Diego for Koid source